Understanding Serial Monogamy

 Difficulties of Serial Dating or Monogamy

-Whether you are a serial monogamist, a serial dater, or in a relationship with one type or the other, we are not here to judge.
+Whether you are a perpetual relationship person, a perpetual dater, or in a relationship with one type or the other, we are not here to judge.
 Everybody has different wants, needs, and expectations from a relationship.
 Both types have their advantages, which may be suitable for you.

-However, at the same time, both styles can have their disadvantages.
-A serial monogamist may have never learned the values of independence, while the serial dater may have never experienced a committed relationship.
+A perpetual relationship seeker may have never learned the values of independence, while the perpetual dater may have never experienced a committed relationship.
 Both of these are important aspects of life.

 BetterHelp is here to listen, discuss, and help you make progress on a variety of relationship issues.
-Consider talking to someone about what might be troubling you, including the hangups of serial monogamy and serial dating.
+Consider talking to someone about what might be troubling you, including the hangups of perpetual monogamy/dating.
 BetterHelp is an affordable, convenient, and professional e-counseling website that can help you work through any issues by matching you with a licensed therapist.
 Below are some counselor reviews, from people experiencing similar relationship issues.

 Learn MoreWhat Is Online Therapy?
 About Online Counseling